comses/comses.net/README.md

 - [Citation](https://github.com/comses/citation)
 - [Open Modeling Foundation (OMF)](https://github.com/openmodelingfoundation/openmodelingfoundation.github.io)

-### Manage Peer Reviews
+###Peer Reviews

+The CoMSES Net Computational Model Peer Review process helps us verify that a model's source code and documentation meets baseline standards derived from [**good practices**](https://www.comses.net/resources/guides-to-good-practice/) in the software engineering and scientific communities that we serve.
+This process is intended to be efficient and allows us to foster higher quality models.
-During a peer review, model code is inspected to identify possible improvements and ensure that requirements are met for software citation, reproducibility and reuse.

-If you are interested in managing peer reviews, please [contact us](https://www.comses.net/about/contact/).
+As a peer reviewer, you inspect model code to identify possible improvements and ensure that requirements are met for software citation, reproducibility and reuse.
+If you are interested in serving as a peer reviewer for model code, please [**contact us**](https://www.comses.net/about/contact/).

+To learn more about peer reviews, please visit [**CoMSES Net Computational Library Peer Review**](https://www.comses.net/reviews/).

 ### Lead and Organize Community Activities on Our Forums